Istanbul: The City of Thresholds Between East and West

 Though the modern Turkish Republic moved its capital to Ankara in 1923, Istanbul remained and remains a cultural, economic and historic heart.

 Throughout these shifts the city has been a bridge — literally between Europe and Asia across the Bosphorus, and symbolically between empires, religions, cultures.
+Istanbul's layered history holds collective memory of empires, conquests, and cultural transformations.

 My Impressions — What the City Did to Me